Ghostscypher/php-mpesa/specifications.md

     // Returns the mpesa password
     public String getPassWord(timestamp: string);

+    // Allows one to override the default security credential
+    // Useful in situations where the security credential is stored in database public MpesaConfig setSecurityCredential(value: string);

     // Returns the security credential
     // Base64 encoded string of the M-Pesa short code and password,
     // which is encrypted using M-Pesa public key and validates the
     // transaction on M-Pesa Core system.
     public String getSecurityCredential();

+    // This is used to generate the security credential
+    // This is the security credential password public MpesaConfig setInitiatorPassword();

+    // Gets the set initiator password
+    public String getInitiatorPassword();

     // Provides a way of checking if a configuration is set
     // exists is an alias for isConfigSet